19hours/sg-statutes/Acts/Amusement Rides Safety Act.md

 (b) the design and specifications and the proposed installation method and programme of the amusement ride to be installed have been reviewed in accordance with section 46 by a qualified person appointed by the applicant pursuant to subsection (2)(a)(i) and certified by the qualified person as conforming to the prescribed requirements;

-(c) where applicable, the plans of any building works relating to any building which forms part of the amusement ride to be installed or to which the amusement ride is connected have been approved by the Commissioner of Building Control under section 5 of the Building Control Act (Cap.
-29);
+(c) where applicable, the plans of any building works relating to any building which forms part of the amusement ride to be installed or to which the amusement ride is connected have been approved by the Commissioner of Building Control under section 5 of the Building Control Act;

 (d) the design and plans of the fire and rescue management system of the amusement ride to be installed have been approved by the Commissioner of Civil Defence under section 36(3)(a); and